DTR3734/YC-SMP/README.md

 3.  **Configure your environment:**

-    Create a `.env` file in the root of the project and add your database connection details and the base URL of your SMP:
+    Create a `.env` file in the root of the project and add your database connection details:

     ```env
     # .env